-Service air is supplied to the evaporator building from the existing plant Instrument Air (1A) System.
-It supplies the blender/dryer transfer pump, the blender/dryer vacuum pump, the air [ operated blender/dryer discharge valve, and an air sparger on the transfer tank.
+Service air is supplied to the evaporator building from the existing plant Instrument Air (IA) System.
+It supplies the blender/dryer transfer pump, the air operated blender/dryer discharge valve, and an air sparger on the transfer tank.

 All piping containing liquids that is outside the building is heat traced to prevent freezing in cold weather.
 Process connections to the vendor supplied system from plant liquid systems are bolted flanged connections.